To be able to work with Keboola Connection, each user needs to have the following:

 It is important to understand the concept of organizations to asses what persons might be able to access a specific project.
 For a quick overview, here is a complete list of persons able to access a given project:

-In all other cases, the user cannot enter the project.
-If Auto Join is disabled, maintainers users and Keboola Support staff can see the name of the project and request access which must be approved by a current member of the project.
+No other user can enter the project.
+If Auto Join is disabled, maintainer users and Keboola Support staff can see the name of the project and request access which must be approved by a current member of the project.

-There are three options for authenticating a KBC account:
+There are three options for authenticating a Keboola Connection account:

 The options are described in detail below.

-If you have a Google Account (Gmail), you can use it to authenticate to KBC.
-Simply click the respective button on the login page
+If you have a Google Account (Gmail), you can use it to authenticate to Keboola Connection.
+Click the respective button on the login page:

-and follow the Google instructions to authorize KBC.
-No configuration in KBC is necessary to enable Google Account login.
-Bear in mind, however, that the Google Account email must match the email you are using in KBC.
+Then follow the Google instructions to authorize Keboola Connection.
+No configuration in Keboola Connection is necessary to enable Google Account login.
+Bear in mind, however, that the Google Account email must match the email you are using in Keboola Connection.